Asymptotics of multivariate sequences, part III: quadratic points: Notation and preliminaries

 Let $\Rdd$ denote the dual space to $\R^d$ and for $\yy \in \R^d$ and $\rr \in \Rdd$, use the notation $\rr \cdot \yy$ to denote the pairing.
 Let $\cL$ be any convex open cone in $\R^d$.
 The (closed) convex dual cone $\cLd \subseteq \Rdd$ is defined to be the set of vectors $\vv \in \Rdd$ such that $\vv \cdot \xx \geq 0$ for all $\xx \in \cL$.
 Familiar properties of the dual cone are

 Suppose $\xx$ is a point on the boundary of a convex set $C$.
 Then the intersection of all halfspaces that contain $C$ and have $\xx$ on their boundary is a closed convex affine cone with vertex $\xx$ (a translation by $\xx$ of a closed convex cone in $\R^d$) that contains $C$.
 Translating by $-\xx$ and taking the interior gives the (open) \Em{tangent cone} to $C$ at $\xx$, denoted by $\tangent_\xx (C)$.
-An alternative definition is

-(where $B$ is the unit ball).
-The (closed) \Em{normal cone} to $C$ at $\xx$, denoted $\normal_\xx (C)$, is the convex dual cone to the negative of the tangent cone:

-Equivalently, it corresponds to the set of linear functionals on $C$ that are maximized at $\xx$, or to the set of outward normals to support hyperplanes to $C$ at $\xx$. \begin{defn}[proper dual direction] Given a convex set $C$, say that $\rr$ is a proper direction for $C$ if the maximum of $\rr \cdot \xx$ on $L$ is achieved at a unique $\xx_{\max} \in \overline{C}$.
-We call $\xx_{\max}$ the dual point for $\rr$.
-The set of directions $\rr$ for which $\rr \cdot \xx$ is bounded on $C$ but $\rr$ is not proper has measure zero. \end{defn} The term {\em tangent cone} has a different meaning in algebraic contexts, which we will require these as well.
+An alternative definition is (where $B$ is the unit ball).
+The (closed) \Em{normal cone} to $C$ at $\xx$, denoted $\normalx (C)$, is the convex dual cone to the negative of the tangent cone: Equivalently, it corresponds to the set of linear functionals on $C$ that are maximized at $\xx$, or to the set of outward normals to support hyperplanes to $C$ at $\xx$. \begin{defn}[proper dual direction] Given a convex set $C$, say that $\rr$ is a proper direction for $C$ if the maximum of $\rr \cdot \xx$ on $L$ is achieved at a unique $\xmax \in \overline{C}$.
+We call $\xmax$ the dual point for $\rr$.
+The set of directions $\rr$ for which $\rr \cdot \xx$ is bounded on $C$ but $\rr$ is not proper has measure zero. \end{defn} The term {\em tangent cone} has a different meaning in algebraic contexts, which we will require as well.
 (The term {\em normal cone} has an algebraic meaning as well, which we will not need.)
 To avoid confusion, we define the \Em{algebraic tangent cone} of $f$ at $\xx$ to be $\sing_{\homog (f,\zz)}$.
 An equivalent but more geometric definition is that the algebraic tangent cone is the union of lines through $\xx$ that are the limits of secant lines through $\xx$; thus for a unit vector $\uu$, the line $\xx + t \uu$ is in the algebraic tangent cone if there are $\xx_n \in \sing_f$ distinct from but converging to $\xx$ for which $(\xx_n - \xx) / ||\xx_n - \xx|| \to \pm \uu$.
 This equivalence and more is contained in the following results.
 We let $S_1$ denote the unit sphere $\{ (z_1 , \ldots , z_d) : |z_1|^2 + \cdots + |z_d|^2 = 1 \}$ and let $S_r := r S_1$ denote the sphere of radius $r$.

 \begin{lem}[algebraic tangent cone is the limiting secant cone] Let $q$ be a polynomial vanishing to degree $m \geq 1$ at the origin and let $\qt := \homog (q)$ be its homogeneous part; in particular,